What is Open or Semi Open Adoption?

 are open for emergencies on all weekends, holidays and through the

 night.
 We have families that can travel within a few hours nationwide.
-Keep our toll-free number with you so that you can call us at any time or from any place: 1-800-923-6784.
+Keep our toll-free number with you so that you can call or text us at any time or from any place: 1-800-923-6784.

 Can I Select a Family From a State Other Than